 What are the Right Questions to Ask Yourself?

 So, the bottom line here is to learn as many spiritual technologies as you can.
 Learn basic mindfulness meditation and forest bathing.
-These practices, in particular, are helpful in developing your own path.
+These practices, in particular, help develop your own path.
 This will help the voice of your intuition to speak.

 What are the right questions to ask yourself?
 What resources are available to me to start my spiritual quest?
 How much time to I have to investigate and practice?